James Michael McAdoo

-James Michael Ray McAdoo (born January 4, 1993) is an American professional basketball player for the Sun Rockers Shibuya of the B.League in Japan.
+James Michael Ray McAdoo (born January 4, 1993) is an American professional basketball player for the Shimane Susanoo Magic of the B.League in Japan.
 He played college basketball for the North Carolina Tar Heels, and twice earned second-team all-conference honors in the Atlantic Coast Conference (ACC).
-He won two NBA championships with the Golden State Warriors.
+McAdoo won two NBA championships with the Golden State Warriors.
 He has also played in various international leagues, including the EuroCup, Turkish Basketball Super League (BSL), and ABA League.

 High school career

 Born and raised in Norfolk, Virginia, McAdoo attended Norfolk Christian High School.
-As a junior in 2009–10, he averaged 22.5 points and 9.9 rebounds per game, and as a senior in 2010–11, he averaged 21.6 points and 8.1 rebounds per game.
+As a junior in 2009–10, he averaged 22.5 points and 9.9 rebounds per game.
+As a senior in 2010–11, McAdoo averaged 21.6 points and 8.1 rebounds per game.
 He led Norfolk Christian to consecutive state championships and earned Gatorade Player of the Year honors in Virginia in 2010 and 2011.
-During his career, he earned USA Today first team and Parade All-American third team honors, as well as earning co-Most Valuable Player honors at both the McDonald's All-America Game (17 points) in Chicago and the Jordan Brand Classic (26 points, 14 rebounds) in Charlotte.
+During his career, McAdoo earned USA Today first team and Parade All-American third team honors, as well as earning co-Most Valuable Player honors at both the McDonald's All-America Game (17 points) in Chicago and the Jordan Brand Classic (26 points, 14 rebounds) in Charlotte.

 In September 2009, McAdoo committed to the University of North Carolina.
-After Travis and David Wear transferred from UNC, McAdoo considered graduating a year early so he could join the Tar Heels in 2010, but he ultimately decided to stay at Norfolk Christian through his senior year.
+After Travis and David Wear transferred from UNC, McAdoo considered graduating a year early so he could join the Tar Heels in 2010, but McAdoo ultimately decided to stay at Norfolk Christian through his senior year.

-He was rated as the #4 player in the class of 2011 by Scout.com, the #6 player in the ESPNU 100, and the #8 player by Rivals.com.
+McAdoo was rated as the #4 player in the class of 2011 by Scout.com, the #6 player in the ESPNU 100, and the #8 player by Rivals.com.

 College career

-McAdoo played three seasons at the University of North Carolina, recording career averages of 11.4 points, 5.9 rebounds, 1.0 assists and 1.2 steals in 25.0 minutes over 108 games.
-As a junior in 2013–14, he earned All-ACC second team honors for the second straight year after averaging 14.2 points, 6.8 rebounds, 1.7 assists and 1.3 steals in 34 games.
+McAdoo played three seasons at the University of North Carolina, recording career averages of 11.4 points, 5.9 rebounds, 1.0 assists, and 1.2 steals in 25.0 minutes over 108 games.
+As a junior in 2013–14, he earned All-ACC second team honors for the second straight year after averaging 14.2 points, 6.8 rebounds, 1.7 assists, and 1.3 steals in 34 games.

-On April 3, 2014, he declared for the NBA draft, foregoing his final year of college eligibility.
+On April 3, 2014, McAdoo declared for the NBA draft, foregoing his final year of college eligibility.